 Chapter 2 St. Louis Assembly

 Production of the ’63 Corvette was low volume.
-Tooling was minimal resulting in extensive manual work.
+Tooling was minimal resulting in extensive manual work and a lot of quality variation.

 Chapter 3 Ionia Assembly

-Historically, car bodies were built by suppliers outside of the brand name plant.
-The Ionia, Michigan plant is the only and perhaps the last outside supplier of car bodies to companies like Chevrolet.
+Historically, car bodies were often built by suppliers outside of the brand name plant.
+The Dow Smith Assembly Plant in Ionia, Michigan was perhaps the last outside supplier of car bodies in the United States to build car bodies for a major company.

 Chapter 4 Design Characteristics and Build Problems

-The Corvette body was brought with design issues that challenged the build of a quality Corvette.
+The Corvette body was fraught with design issues that challenged the build of a quality Corvette.

 Chapter 5 Labor

-The United Auto Workers (UAW) were eager to be part of the Corvette mark but their primary objective was not always quality.
+The United Auto Workers (UAW) in St. Louis was eager to be part of the Corvette mark but their primary objective was not always quality.

 Chapter 6 My Experience